Why Rust Has a Bright Future in the Cloud

 - Qovery Engine: is an open-source abstraction layer library that turns easy apps deployment on AWS, GCP, Azure, and other Cloud providers in just a few minutes.
 The Qovery Engine is written in Rust and takes advantage of Terraform, Helm, Kubectl, and Docker to manage resources. https://github.com/qovery/engine

 At Qovery, we believe in Rust's capabilities for building the future of the Cloud.
-Join our community of 500+ devs on Discord and get involved in the future of the Cloud.
+Join our community of 500+ devs on Discord and get involved at the end of the Cloud.

 Deploy your apps in production on AWS in minutes